iancormac84/bevy_material_ui/docs/HCT_SOLVER.md

 ## Implementation

-This is a complete Rust port of the Material Design 3 HctSolver algorithm from [material-components-android](https://github.com/material-components/material-components-android).
+This is a complete Rust port of the Material Design 3 HctSolver algorithm from the reference Material Components implementation.

 ### Key Features